Updated For Kodi 18!

 What if your music files aren’t tagged?

-I’m not going to say it’s an easy thing to fix, but there are programs that can help you with the process.
-I’d suggest looking at MusicBrainz Picard, Mp3Tag, or TagScanner.
+I’m not going to say it’s an easy thing to fix, but some programs can help you with the process.
+I’d suggest looking at MusicBrainz Picard or Mp3Tag.

 How To Add Music To Your Library

-Because the new Music Library is modeled after the Video library, this will hopefully look very familiar if you’ve been following along.
+Because the new Music Directory is modeled after the Video library, this will hopefully look very familiar if you’ve been following along.
 If you haven’t been following along….why not? 😉

 Whether you have nothing in your library yet or you want to add files to an existing library, click Enter Files Section to continue.
 If you already have done this and you don’t have anything in your library, it will take you directly to the screen below.